Diogo Mónica and Nathan McCauley

 Institutional demand and technological advancements have combined to make this the perfect time for a new approach to digital asset custody, drawing on the best of modern security engineering.
 Institutions are eager to invest in digital assets, but until now they’ve had to face a trade-off between security and asset productivity.
 Our custody model applies the world’s most advanced and proven digital security architecture to better support institutional investments, while enabling active on-chain participation that offline cold storage historically hasn’t allowed.

 We believe that usable and trustworthy institutional custody will bring new growth to the blockchain space — both because of the increase in capital from large scale investment in digital assets, and because securely custodied assets will serve as the foundation upon which to develop a rich and mature financial ecosystem.

 If you’d like to learn more about Anchorage, please get in touch.

-Services are offered through Anchorage Hold, LLC, which acts solely in a custodial capacity.
-Anchorage Hold is not registered with the SEC or with any other federal or state regulatory agency.
+Services are offered either through Anchorage Hold LLC, a Delaware limited liability company and registered Money Services Business, or Anchorage Trust Company, a South Dakota-chartered trust company.
+Anchorage Hold and Anchorage Trust Company are not registered with the SEC.
 Services are not yet offered to residents of New York.
-Anchorage Hold does not engage in the offer or sale of securities or crypto assets, or the transmission of funds.
-Services are provided only to clients that meet specified standards of sophistication and have entered into the Anchorage Hold Custody Agreement.
-Anchorage Hold is a wholly-owned subsidiary of Anchor Labs, Inc., a Delaware corporation headquartered in San Francisco, California.
+Anchorage Hold and Anchorage Trust Company do not engage in the offer or sale of securities or digital assets, and do not provide legal, tax, or investment advice.
+Anchorage Hold LLC and Anchorage Trust Company are wholly-owned subsidiaries of Anchor Labs Inc., a Delaware corporation headquartered in San Francisco, California.